GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 .. include:: explain_example.rst_

-To test a quadtree image representation of the coarse topography grid earth_relief_06m, using the optimally determined tile size, auto color, and supplying a suitable title, try::
+To test a quadtree JPG image representation of the coarse topography grid earth_relief_06m, using the optimally determined tile size, auto color, and supplying a suitable title, try::

     gmt grd2kml @earth_relief_06m -NEarth6m -T"Earth Relief 6x6 arc minutes" -Cearth

-To make a quadtree image representation of the large topography grid file ellice_basin.nc, supplying automatic shading based on the topography, and using 512x512 tiles, supplying a suitable title, and using color masking for unmapped area, try::
+To make a quadtree PNG image representation of the large topography grid file ellice_basin.nc, supplying automatic shading based on the topography, and using 512x512 tiles, supplying a suitable title, and using color masking for unmapped area, try::